Mana Whakahaere Governance

 Alexander El Amanni, Board member

 Alexander was born in Tāmaki Makaurau Auckland.
-He has lived experience using youth and adult mental health and addiction services.
-He also has experience of child, youth, and family custody; the youth and adult justice system and corrections processes; and of using homelessness, unemployment, and social development services.
+He has living experience of using mental health services.
+He also has lived experience of youth and adult addiction services; child, youth, and family custody; and the youth and adult justice systems and corrections processes.

-He is also studying towards a Master of Health Practice in Addiction Studies at the University of Auckland’s School of Population Health.
+He is actively studying towards a Doctor of Philosophy (PhD) at the University of Auckland’s School of Population Health.

 Tuari Potiki, Board member